10 Early Signs of Parkinson’s Disease

 General stiffness that can’t be attributed to exercise aches and pains and doesn’t ease up when moving around could be an early warning sign of Parkinson’s disease.
 Many patients complain that it feels like their feet are literally stuck to the floor.

 Unable to move your bowels is also a common early sign of Parkinson’s disease.
-Although this is a common enough problem in healthy people, Parkinson’s patients are more susceptible to constipation, and if you suddenly find you’re constipated and consider your diet normal then you should have a doctor check you over.
+Although this is a common enough problem in healthy people, Parkinson’s patients are more susceptible to constipation.
+If you suddenly find you’re constipated and consider your diet normal then you should have a doctor check you out.

 A sore throat or a cold can change the way you speak, but if you have been experiencing a sudden softness to the tone of your voice and are now speaking in a quieter or hoarser tone, this could be an early symptom of Parkinson’s disease.